HamaIndustries/FEMultiPlayer-V2/README.md

     Artifical intelligence

-Note: This is the current, updated version.
-Please submit issues via the issue tracker, or ask on reddit.com/r/femp.
+Note: This is the a fork of the original version, because it's not maintained anymore.

 What is Fire Emblem: Multiplayer?
 ---------------------------------

-Our goal with this project is to recreate the tactical, turn-based gameplay of the GBA Fire Emblem games, while allowing for online multiplayer that does not sacrifice too many gameplay features.
+The goal of this project is to recreate the tactical, turn-based gameplay of the GBA Fire Emblem games, while allowing for online multiplayer that does not sacrifice too many gameplay features.
 Previous official Fire Emblem multiplayer modes have been lackluster.
 The Link Arena had limited functionality, only simulating battles between units without the tactical aspects of army movement; while the multiplayer mode from Shadow Dragon, while fully featured, forced the player to use units from their Single Player campaign, only had one game mode, and had the unfortunate characteristic of being partnered with a terrible game.

 Features we are adding to the game:
 -----------------------------------